-Construction contracts involving engineering and construction work comprise multiple deliverables which are highly integrated and are therefore recognised as a single performance obligation.
-Revenue is recognised progressively based on based on the proportion of construction costs incurred for work performed to date over estimated total construction costs.
+Construction contracts for the above works comprise multiple deliverable which are highly integrated and are therefore recognised as a single performance obligation.

+Revenue from the above (other than construction of vessels) is recognised progressively based on the proportion of construction costs incurred for work performed to date over estimated total construction costs.
+Revenue from construction contract for built-to-order vessel is recognised over time in the period in which the services are rendered using the output method by reference to the construction progress based on the physical proportion of construction work.